xirsoi/xirsoi.github.io/_posts/2020-03-28-everyone-is-dumb.md

 > Omg, I've been doing this for X years and I just spent hours trying to chase down this stupid bug caused by a misplaced paren!
 I'm a failure!

-But here's a not-so-secret secret.
-We all do this.
+But here's a not-so-secret secret: we all do this.
 I've been doing this for 8 years and I just did it last week.
 [Scott Hanselman](https://www.hanselman.com/blog/ImAPhonyAreYou.aspx) has been in the industry for over 20 years and *he's* done it.
 You are not a failure!

 To prove it I'll tell you about two of the times I've done this, both in the last month or so.